Explore Our Dictionary

-Recovery, in the therapeutic world, usually refers to a life-long process of becoming sober (“I am in recovery from alcoholism").
+Recovery, in the therapeutic world, typically refers to a life-long process of becoming sober (“I am in recovery from alcoholism”).
 Likewise, in the recovery world, sober persons still refer to themselves as addicts, alcoholics, etc, acknowledging the “one day at a time” condition of sobriety.

 Recovery High Schools come in all different shapes and sizes and are located all around the country, ranging from public schools, charter schools and schools where families pay out-of-pocket to attend.
 The overarching key is that Recovery High Schools focus on providing academic rigor in a milieu sensitive to recovery and sobriety for high school aged students.
 Learn more about them through the Association of Recovery Schools, which accredits the recovery high schools and provides guidance on how to create a recovery school.

 Recovery-Oriented Systems of Care (ROSC) was published in 2010 by SAMHSA to develop a network of community-based services supporting person-centered approaches built on the strengths of individuals, families and communities to achieve abstinence and improve health and wellness for those who are at risk of alcohol and drug problems.

 Recreation therapy improves functioning and skills and thereby provides life satisfaction and long-term wellness by restoring, remediating and rehabilitating clients following injury, illness or trauma.